 Scaling back a campaign will affect investments in the following order:

-- First, Fund Investments.This means that a newer fund will be scaled back before an old one.
+First, Cohort Investments.This means that a newer campaign will be scaled back before an old one.

 We trust that this Policy clarifies how our platform will deploy and scale back Automated Investments, but if you have any questions please contact us at firstname.lastname@example.org and we will be happy to answer any additional queries you might have.